by Cat, Oct 2007 (Photo, right, from Wikimedia Commons)

 - Sauce: There should be plenty of chicken fat mixed with the lard/oil in the pan.
 You can pour off some if you wish, but retain at least a tablespoon.
 Place pan over medium heat; add garlic (or shallot) and herbs; saute, stirring until garlic softens a bit, about 1 – 2 minutes.

-- Add chicken stock & wine; stir well, scraping browned bits off the bottom of the pan to flavor the sauce.
-If using frozen broth cubes, stir until they are melted.
+- Add wine and stir/whisk well, scraping browned bits off the bottom of the pan to flavor the sauce, for about 2 minutes.
+Add stock and continue to stir/whisk; if using frozen broth cubes, stir until they are melted.
 I like to use a special whisk made for sauces (see above), but a fork will also work.
 Cook until nearly half the volume.

 - Thicken (2 options):